rjones18/Azure-CDN-Static-Website-Terraform/README.md

 To bolster security, I have incorporated both Snyk and Defender for DevOps in the GitHub Actions pipeline.
 While Snyk scans for vulnerabilities and possible security breaches, Defender for DevOps conducts a thorough security examination, the results of which are relayed to Azure Defender for Cloud.
 This integration ensures that security findings are constantly monitored and evaluated.

-Furthermore, if any security alerts are triggered, they are seamlessly forwarded to Microsoft Sentinel through the Log Analytics workspace, streamlining the process of threat detection and response.

 The deployment workflow is automated using GitHub Actions coupled with Terraform.
 Authentication to Azure is managed via a secure service principal, ensuring the deployment process is both automated and secure.
 And for a more branded experience, I've used Azure DNS Zone, pulling DNS records from my Go Daddy DNS, to give my CDN a customized domain name.

 Link to Website: https://rjcdn.azure.vsystems.online/